pierrebarriga/pierrebarriga/README.md

 * Workforce Analytics & Strategy

 ## 🔭 I’m currently working on ...
-* Creating RAG Pipelines to Voter Registration Lists
+* Refining Text to SQL Pipelines on Voter Registration Lists
-* Building Social Networks Based on Politician's Co-Sponsorships
+* Building Social Networks Based on Co-Sponsorships of Bills in the Senate
-* Using Random Forests to Analyze Public Sentiment on Surveys
+* Using Random Forests to Analyze Public Sentiment on Election Integrity on Surveys

 📫 **Connect with Me on LinkedIn!** [https://www.linkedin.com/in/jeanbarriga/]